 GGG.
 Residential Structure.
 Any building or other improvement or structure containing one or more dwelling units as well as any accessory structure.
 This includes any dwelling as defined in this Title.

 HHH.
-Shall.
+Shall or Must.
 As used in this Title, is mandatory.

 III.
 Single-Family Dwelling.
 See Dwelling Classifications.